 The Department of Computer Science at William & Mary offers a stimulating, collegial environment in which to pursue M.S. or Ph.D. degrees in Computer Science.
+These degrees may be specialized in Computational Science.
 In cooperation with the Department of Mathematics, the Department also offers graduate degrees in Computational Operations Research.
 Defining qualities of the graduate program include the opportunity for easy interaction with faculty, and excellence in research and teaching.
+Degrees offered:

 Established in 1986, the graduate program features an outstanding placement record for its graduates.
 Students earning an M.S. have found employment with computer system manufacturers, with software development companies, with technical consulting firms, and within the aerospace and defense industries; several have founded or joined start-up companies.
 Students earning a Ph.D. have gone on either to tenure-track academic positions (eight of them have received prestigious Faculty Early Career Development (CAREER) Awards from the National Science Foundation, and one has received a Young Investigator Award from the Air Force Office of Scientific Research) or to industrial research and development positions.